Introduction

 July – Harvests and Succession Sowing

-Beds are productive, harvests are regular, and growth is fast.
-However, within a month-by-month allotment calendar, July is also the point where things can quickly get away from you if attention slips.
+July is a rewarding month on the allotment.
+Beds are productive, harvests are regular, and growth is fast – BUT, don’t get complacent now!
+July is also the point where things can quickly get away from you if attention slips.

 Key priorities: